Cape Town - Forget Cape Town’s Table Mountain, Durban’s warm beaches and Jozi’s culture from Soweto to Sandton.

 And while we’re super proud of the offerings each of the major cities boast, our Rainbow Nation needs to take celebrating diversity to the next level by exploring more of the country’s lesser-travelled places – Mzansi’s underrated natural wonders and destinations.

-From Mpumalanga’s spectacular Panorama Route, to the unique Overberg region of the Western Cape and the lush green hills of KwaZulu-Natal’s Midlands, here are some of SA’s underrated wonders you can make a vacation out of over the upcoming long weekend.
+From Mpumalanga’s spectacular Panorama Route, to the unique Overberg region of the Western Cape and the lush green hills of KwaZulu-Natal’s Midlands, here are some of SA’s underrated wonders to consider for your next break.

 Boasting remarkable natural landscapes, Mpumalanga is arguably the country’s most naturally beautiful province, and yet it is given little praise and exposure in comparison to other landmarks in South Africa.